JacobStephens2/wadadliflarecatering.com/private/specification.md

 # Pages

+## Weddings Page
+The weddings page should display the suggested menu found at Suggested_Menu.md, highlighted in such a way that is relevant to weddings.

+## Corporate Events Page
+The corporate events page should display the suggested menu found at Suggested_Menu.md, highlighted in such a way that is relevant to corporate events.

+## Private Events Page
+The private events page should display the suggested menu found at Suggested_Menu.md, highlighted in such a way that is relevant to private events.

 ## Home Page
 The hero section on the home page, if it has text in it, should make sure to have a good (at least WCAG AA) contrast with the background to amek sure it is easily legible.